LappleApple/awesome-leading-and-managing/Hiring-and-Interviewing.md

 - [Screen Engineers Better with a Debugging Roleplay](https://hackernoon.com/cut-to-the-chase-with-a-debugging-roleplay-d7d49f518157) - by Pete Karl II.
 Takeaway: Using a text-based, role-playing debugging game on a phone screen, Localytics doubled their team size within six months.

 - [A Technical Hiring Process](https://blog.urth.org/2017/07/14/a-technical-hiring-process/) - by Dave Rolsky.
 Takeaway: Define criteria upfront; ask for a cover letter to screen for attention to detail and communication skills; use non-trivial homework for screening; do joint interviewing; and do pair programming on the homework code.

-- [The Best Way To Prepare for FAANG Software Engineer Interviews](https://medium.com/@james.s_5150/the-best-way-to-prepare-for-faang-software-engineer-interviews-ab139810c6b0) - by James S. Takeaways: To ace the FAANG interviews, it's important to be well-prepared in all areas, including coding, system design, and behavior.
-Additionally, practicing mock interviews on websites such as [Meetapro](https://meetapro.com/?utm_source=githubalam) is an excellent way to prepare thoroughly.
-Through mock interviews, you can receive detailed feedback directly from experienced interviewers.

 - [There’s No ‘Silver Bullet’ to Increasing Diversity, but Here’s How We’re Making Progress](https://magoosh.com/blog/silver-bullet-diversity-progress/) - by Bhavin Parikh.
 Takeaway: use blind questionnaire review and structured interviews with rubrics; guide applicants in writing a cover letter.